vibh1608/DS_ML_1/README.md

 # DS_ML_1

 <p>
- 1. What are the three stages to build the hypotheses or model in machine learning?<br/>
+ **1. What are the three stages to build the hypotheses or model in machine learning?**<br/>
-Ans.:-  The 3 stages of building hypothesis in machine learning are as follows-
+Ans.:-  The 3 stages of building hypothesis in machine learning are as follows-<br/>
 a) Model building,<br/>
 b) Model testing,<br/>
 c) Applying the model.<br/>